I love email and try to answer as quickly and as completely as I can, but this site is a hobby and I have a life outside of it.

 First off, I don’t claim (nor even want) to cover every supermarket chain that has ever existed.
 I am most interested in fairly large chains that have (or had) a geographic reach of more than one city, and that have several decades of history.
 I am also interested primarily in urban chains, not rural ones.
 Also, I don’t study stores that are not general-interest supermarkets, as a general rule, so no natural foods co-ops or the like are generally covered.

-Safeway, Kroger, A&P, Alpha Beta, Lucky, Colonial/Big Star, National Tea, Kmart Foods, and Food Fair.
+As of this writing, Safeway, Kroger, A&P, Alpha Beta, Lucky, Colonial/Big Star, National Tea, Kmart Foods, and Food Fair in the US; and Loblaws, Dominion, Steinberg, and Safeway in Canada.

 Again, if it’s not older, urban, or a chain, my interest will probably be somewhat low.
 I’m not at all interested in general stores, country stores, small independents, chains of only a few stores, chains that operate only in rural areas, nor in newer chains.
 I’m not really all that interested in newer (post-1990) individual stores either, unless they’re extraordinarily interesting or have some historical connection.
 I also don’t generally pay much attention to stores outside the US and Canada, and occasionally the UK.